etienne-hd/Minecraft-Assets/README.md

 - **Version Control**: Access different versions of Minecraft for various purposes, including historical references.
 - **Snapshots**: Explore and experiment with Minecraft snapshots to stay up-to-date with the latest features and developments in the game.
 - **Server**: Access to Jar file of all Version
-- **Additional Assets**: Find additional resources such as texture packs, shaders, mods, and more to enhance your Minecraft experience.

 ### Version Selection